elastx/percona-toolkit-monitoring-jps/README.md

-# Percona Toolkit for Jelastic
+# Percona Toolkit and Monitoring for Jelastic

-This add-on install Percona Toolkit on MySQL and MariaDB containers
+These add-ons installs Percona Toolkit and Monitoring Plugins on MySQL and MariaDB containers

 ## Fork it, PR us